 - Concrete Countertop Basics: Pricing, colors, edge details, and more

-Customization Options for Cast Concrete CountertopsPigments, special effect products & decorative add-ins for concrete countertops
+Colored Pigments & Other Customization Options for Concrete CountertopsUsing pigments, special effect products & decorative add-ins for customizing concrete countertops

 One of the best things about concrete countertops is that they are completely customizable.
 The color of the counters can be exactly matched to the finishes in your home, they can be made to look like granite or marble with effects such as marbling and veining and decorative aggregates can be added to the mix and revealed with grinding later.